-In all matters related to promotion and tenure, the Department of Mathematics, Science, and Social Studies Education will carefully adhere to the University of Georgia Guidelines for Appointment, Promotion and Tenure of Academic Rank Faculty (hereafter referred to as Guidelines).
+In all matters related to promotion and tenure, the Department of Mathematics and Science Education will carefully adhere to the University of Georgia Guidelines for Appointment, Promotion and Tenure (hereafter referred to as Guidelines).
 The standards, criteria, and processes presented in this document are intended to supplement and/or extend the Guidelines.
-All tenure-track faculty are expected to be familiar with both this Promotion and Tenure Unit (PTU) document and the Guidelines.
+All faculty are expected to be familiar with both this Promotion and Tenure Unit (PTU) document and the Guidelines.
 If any inconsistency or discrepancy is found in this document or if this PTU document does not address a certain issue, the Guidelines will supersede this document.
-This PTU document provides specific information on procedures that will be followed and on the criteria for promotion and for tenure in the Department of Mathematics, Science, and Social Studies Education.
-New tenure-track faculty members must be provided with these PTU Guidelines and Guidelines.
-These procedures and criteria will apply to all tenure-track faculty from the approved date forward.
-Questions not addressed by the content of this document are referred to the Guidelines.
+This PTU document provides specific information on procedures that will be followed and on the criteria for promotion and for tenure in the Department of Mathematics and Science Education.
+New faculty members must be provided with these PTU Guidelines and Guidelines.
+These procedures and criteria will apply to all faculty from the approved date forward.
+Questions not addressed by the content of this document are referred to the Guidelines1.